Home

 My search for the best grilled ribeye steak recipes started and almost stopped right here with this one courtesy of my best friends of a friend.
 The flavor in this recipe is just incredible!

-I first met Dave and his brother Tony at Le Mans as a friend of one of my business associates and ever since that day we've met up at “La Sarthe” for a few beers and a barbecue.
+I first met Dave and his brother Tony at Le Mans as a friend of one of my business associates and ever since that day we've met up annually at “La Sarthe” for a few beers and a barbecue.
 (Don't tell our wives – they think we go for the motor racing!)

 Ribeye steak is my favorite because it has the right balance of fat content.
 It's the fat where the flavor is and that's why you need to look for a good "marbling" of white fat throughout the steak.
 (See notes at bottom of the page)